 Do I need to have something installed on my laptop?

-It would be helpful to have Django installed before the main workshop on Saturday, but we don't expect you to install anything on your own.
-The Friday evening of October 18th is for making sure that you're all set up, ready to go, on Saturday.
+It would be helpful to have Django installed before the main workshop on Friday 29th April 2022, but we don't expect you to install anything on your own.

 You will work in a small group of just 2 to 3 attendees.
 A coach will be assigned to each group, and your coach will work closely with you throughout the day to help with any problems that you may have.
 You will work at your own pace, assisted by your coach, so you don't need to worry about keeping up with the entire workshop.

-We couldn't be here without the support of the team at Torchbox who donated money, knowledge and time to make this a reality.
-If you want to contribute and support the work of Django Girls, please get it touch.
+We couldn't be here without the support of the team at Wazoku who have provided us the time and space to make this a reality.
+If you want to contribute and support the work of Django Girls, please get in touch.